KukretiShubham/InstagramBot/README.md

 # InstagramBot
 Influencers don't get time for posting same thing over different social media handles.
 So this 4 line code does job for instagram.

-# This is a very basic bot, post only one post at time
+# This is a very basic bot, single post at time

 Just go to your terminal and run the command
 $ python bot.py